The following guest post is from Blessing at Working Mom Journal: 8 Ways To Convey a Professional Image When You Work from Home

 Many people who work at home do not establish ground rules or work habits that could help develop their careers.
 The truth is — whether you are working away from home or at home — professionalism matters.
 As an entrepreneur, you don’t want to be perceived as lazy and unprofessional.
 Professionalism must be fully conveyed during your work hours to show seriousness and ensure effectiveness.

-Here are my few tips to cultivating the habit of professionalism at home:
+Here are my few tips for cultivating the habit of professionalism at home:

 1. Image is everything.

 Recognize that you have to dress the part.
 I know you probably don’t meet clients in person, but wearing your pajamas or a ‘who cares’ shirt is probably not the best way to start your day.
-Establish a business casual dress code, which will increase your confidence as you get started with your day.
+Establish a business casual dress code that will increase your confidence as you start your day.
+Select clothes that will give you that professional image look.
 And if you ever need to rush to meet a client for coffee or for any other reason, you won’t have to waste time taking a shower and freshening up.

 2. Create an Office Space.